-6.2.
-Appraisal: Updated Collection Development Policy [draft]
+6.2 Appraisal: Update Collection Management Policy

 PNRA should incorporate the following elements into its existing collection development policy.

 1. Statement of purpose of the repository: Provide a permanent institution for the preservation of railroad records from the greater Pacific Northwest area and make them accessible over the Internet.